madetech/learn/orm-ar-models/README.md

 Write tests for returning all of a movies ratings and it's average rating and make these pass

 Write tests for returning the Director whos movies have the highest average ratings and make these pass

+Open a pull request and ask for a review when you're done